-We are planning two observational studies and one interventional study:
+We are performing two observational studies and plan one interventional study:

-In the first study new strategies in hyperphosphatemia management will be evaluated.
+In the first study (coordinator: S. Bakkaloglu) new strategies in hyperphosphatemia management are evaluated.
 Children with CKD usually take a fixed dose of phosphorus binder.
 The Phosphate Education Program (PEP) provides simple training tools to instruct patients/parents to eye-estimate meal phosphorus content based on phosphorus units consept and to self-adjust the number of phosphorus binders accordingly.
 A pilot study using PEP approach showed improved hyperphosphatemia control without reducing phosphorus intake in children.
-We will extend this concept to European pediatric nephrology units to prove its applicability and efficiency.
+We are currently extending this concept to European pediatric nephrology units to prove its applicability and efficiency.

-In the second study we investigate the effects of vitamin D supplementation on bone/mineral metabolism and the immune system in pediatric CKD patients.
+In the second study (coordinator: D. Haffner) we investigate the effects of vitamin D supplementation on bone/mineral metabolism and the immune system in pediatric CKD patients.
 So far, the effects of vitamin D substitution on CKD-MBD (beside PTH levels) and the immune system are unknown.
 We hypothesize that vitamin D supplementation has beneficial effects on surrogate markers of CKD-MBD and the immune system.
-First, a pilot study (case-control study, n=40) will be performed in collaboration with the ESCAPE/4C consortium in order to obtain information regarding sample size requirements and realistic endpoints for the interventional trial.
+We are currently finalizing data analysis of our pilot study (case-control study, n=40), which is performed in collaboration with the ESCAPE/4C consortium.
+Our data show that vitamin D supplementation increases FGF-23 and Klotho levels in children with CKD.
+A manuscript about these data will be prepared.